An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The method asString is so widely applicable because it enables you to print

-most variables and data structures to the Display for debugging purposes.
+most variables and data structures to the IDE's Display pane for debugging purposes.

 The length of a Dictionary or DictionaryImmutable can be found by applying method length to the list returned by method keys on the dictionary: